-If you don't give the payer a home address in the United States or its possessions, you can choose not to have tax withheld only if you certify to the payer that you aren't a U.S. citizen, a U.S. resident alien, or someone who left the country to avoid tax.
+If you don't give the payer a home address in the United States or its possessions, you can choose not to have tax withheld only if you certify to the payer that you aren't a U.S. citizen, a U.S. resident alien, or someone who is subject to section 877 because you expatriated before June 17, 2008.
+See Form 8854 and its instructions for details about section 877.
 But if you so certify, you may be subject to the 30% flat rate withholding that applies to nonresident aliens.
 This 30% rate won't apply if you are exempt or subject to a reduced rate by treaty.
-For details, get Pub.
+For details, see Pub.
 519.

 Periodic payments.
-Unless you choose no withholding, your annuity or similar periodic payments (other than eligible rollover distributions) will be treated like wages for withholding purposes.
-Periodic payments are amounts paid at regular intervals (such as weekly, monthly, or yearly) for a period of time greater than 1 year (such as for 15 years or for life).
+Unless you choose no withholding, your annuity or similar periodic payments (other than eligible rollover distributions) will be treated as wages for withholding purposes.
+Periodic payments are amounts paid at regular intervals (such as weekly, monthly, or yearly) for a period of time greater than 1-year (such as for 15 years or for life).
 You should give the payer a completed withholding certificate (Form W-4P or a similar form provided by the payer).
 If you don't, tax will be withheld as if you were married and claiming three withholding allowances.